On Interim Envy-Free Allocation Lotteries: Interim envy-free allocations with payments

-\begin{theorem} The solution of subsidy minimization and utility maximization with B-payments can be strictly better than the solution of the corresponding problems with A-payments. \end{theorem} \begin{proof} For subsidy minimization, consider the matching instance at the left of Table~\ref{tab:ief-A-vs-B-payments}.
+\begin{proof} For subsidy minimization, consider the matching instance at the left of Table~\ref{tab:ief-A-vs-B-payments}.
 Under B-payments, consider the lottery $\Q$ that selects among allocations $a$-$b$-$c$ and $a$-$c$-$b$ equiprobably and the corresponding payment vector $\p$ such that $p(a) = \epsilon$, $p(b) = 0$, and $p(c) = 2\epsilon$.
-It can be verified that the pair $\Q, \p$ is iEF with a total payment amount of $3\epsilon$.
+It can be verified that the pair ($\Q,\p$) is iEF with a total payment amount of $3\epsilon$.
 Any iEF pair with A-payments, however, would require a total payment of at least $1/3+2\epsilon$.
-To see why, consider an iEF pair $\Q', \p'$ with a smaller total payment amount.
+To see why, consider an iEF pair ($\Q',\p'$) with a smaller total payment amount.
 If agent $1$ gets item $c$ with positive probability, then $\Q'$ necessarily includes an allocation where two agents get their unique least valuable item.
 This leads to a cycle with positive weight in the interim envy graph and, by Theorem \ref{thm:characterization}, $\Q'$ cannot be part of any iEF pair.
 Therefore, agent $1$ gets either item $a$ or $b$ in $\Q'$ .
 Note that when $2$ gets $a$ it is always the case that $1$ gets $b$ and, so that agent $2$ does not envy agent $1$, it must be $p_2 \geq 1/2+ \epsilon + p_1>1/3+2\epsilon$; when agent $3$ gets $a$ the analysis is symmetric.
 So, agent $1$ always gets item $a$ in $\Q'$.
 If $\Q'$ randomizes over allocations $a$-$b$-$c$ and $a$-$c$-$b$, then we must have both $1/2-\epsilon +p_2\geq 1/2+\epsilon+p_3$ and $1/2-\epsilon +p_3\geq 1/2+\epsilon+p_2$ which cannot occur.
 So, it remains to examine the case of the deterministic allocation $a$-$b$-$c$ (or $a$-$c$-$b$ which is symmetric).
 Indeed, the allocation $a$-$b$-$c$ with agent-payment vector $(1/3, 0, 2\epsilon)$ is an iEF pair with a total payment of $1/3+2\epsilon$, as desired.